 Book Launch Event - February 16th 2020.

-It's hard to believe that a year has already passed since the release of Kicking The Darkness.
+It's hard to believe that three years have already passed since the release of Kicking The Darkness.
 The official book launch event on February 16th, 2020 was attended by about 100 guests and proved to be special in so many ways.

 It was followed the next week by a book signing event at the Oshawa Centre Indigo location that was also outstanding.

 Life has a funny way of blowing up your plans.

 But then the pandemic hit and blew up the world as we knew it.
 It came similar to a massive tsunami that was observed from a distance but still managed to catch the entire world by surprise.

 Even though I took part in a few speaking and media opportunities during the pandemic, I decided from the onset that I would scale back my speaking activities until the world returned to a pre-pandemic state.

 I'm happy to share that in the last six months I've had a variety of speaking engagements where I continue to advocate for improvements to our medical system to allow for greater access for those in crisis.